-The purpose of this policy is to ensure proper collection, reporting and payment of Pennsylvania State and Local Sales Tax and Other States Sales Taxes.
+The purpose of this policy is to ensure proper collection, reporting and payment of Pennsylvania State and Local Sales and Use Taxes and Other States Sales and Use Taxes.

 VP of Finance